The History of Old City Hall

 The story of Old City Hall starts more than 100 years ago.
-Prior to 1891, the New Whatcom City Council had been housed in the Oakland Block at the corner of Champion and Holly Street.
-However, as the government grew, it became evident that the City Council, which had shared the space with a clothing store, a music dealer and a hotel.
+Prior to 1891, the New Whatcom City Council had been housed in the Oakland Block at the corner of Champion and Holly streets.
+The City Council shared space with a clothing store, a music dealer and a hotel.

 Lee, a self-taught architect, pulled the designs for the late-Victorian building from various catalogues and combined different plans together.

 One side effect caused by this abrupt stop was that the clock faces that had been installed didn’t actually work.
 Instead, the city moved the hands on the clock to permanently read seven o’clock.
-These didn’t last long, however, as strong winds eventually knocked out the clock faces and the city, not having the funds to replace them, simply left them as gaping holes.
+These didn’t last long, however, as strong winds eventually knocked out the clock faces.
+The city, not having the funds to replace them, simply left them as gaping holes.

 The city did install a large, three-feet-in-diameter bell in the tower, which was rung to alert the volunteer fire department whenever there was a fire in the city.
 The height of the building made it easy to see any fires in the area.

 City Hall is finished

 As money slowly trickled in, construction continued on the building.
 The second and third floors’ interiors were finished in 1910.
 In total, the entire project costed $50,000 (about 1.3 million dollars today).
 City Council and other city employees slowly began to occupy the various rooms in the building.
 Today, visitors to Old City Hall can see where these officials worked by looking at the small black text panels that are next to select doors.